Taking Care of Yourself: Tips and Resources for the Caregiver

 That’s where something called respite care can be valuable.

 - Respite care is temporary care that provides — well — a respite for primary caregivers.
-The ARCH National Respite Network and Resource Center has an interactive map designed to locate respite care options in your area.
+The ARCH National Respite Network and Resource Center has an interactive map to locate respite care options in your area.

 - Depending on where you live, financial support for respite care could be available.
 For example, North Carolina residents can apply for up to $500 in respite care per calendar year.